 Enable Router Firewall

 If your router has its own firewall, enable it.
-You shouldn’t rely on your router firewall alone, just consider it an extra layer of protection.
+You shouldn’t rely ONLY on your router firewall, but consider it an extra layer of protection.

 Briefly, MAC addresses are easy to spoof and thus MAC filtering isn’t worth the effort.